ysh6342/sam-mcp-server/README.md

 - `source_image_path`: path to the UI screenshot (BGRA/RGBA PNG recommended).
 - `new_widget_name`: optional name that becomes the root widget when rebuilding in Unreal.
 Defaults to `AutoWidget`.
+- `output_directory`: optional folder where layers and JSON should be written.
+Defaults to a timestamped sibling next to the source image.

 The tool creates a sibling directory named `*_layers_<timestamp>/` next to the source image.
 It contains: